mustafa-5493/TrajFormer/README.md

 | Context length K | 20 timesteps (60 tokens) |
 | Trainable parameters | 1,334,275 |

 Everything in `core/` is written from scratch.
-The attention mechanism, causal mask, multi-head projection, sinusoidal encoding, and transformer blocks do not use `nn.Transformer` or `nn.MultiheadAttention`.

 ---